Maik3345/vtex-io-utilities-vscode/README.md

 ### What commands are available?

-- **Create a VTEX IO diagram**: Create a diagram of your VTEX IO app in the current workspace or the selected folder.
+- **Create a VTEX IO diagram**: Create a diagram of your VTEX IO app in the current workspace or the selected directory using the contextual menu in the editor.

 ### Commands description